 Echo Point Roseville

-The traditional owners of the area now known as Echo Point are the Kuring-gai people (also spelt Guringai).
+The traditional owners of the area now known as Echo Point are the Aboriginal people who have lived here for thousands of years.
 Echo Point was part of a 20-acre (eight-hectare) land grant made to Samuel Bate in 1839, although the Bate family had been working this land over the previous decade.
 During 1831, the Sydney Morning Herald referred to Echo Point as Mr Bate's farm.

 In 1862, the farm was sold to Henry Milford, who subsequently sold it to Samuel Bate's brother-in-law, John Baptist, a prominent horticulturalist with premises in Cleveland Street, Sydney.
 The original grant was resurveyed in 1888 in order to dedicate a 100-foot (30.5-metre) thoroughfare along the shoreline to provide access to the Gordon subdivision.